 - You can invoke public automations by using Robotic Desktop Automation (RDA) mechanisms from the Pega Platform.

-- If in a project, if a RobotActivity and a public automation have the same name, the public automation takes priority when invoked through RDA.
+- If, in a project, a RobotActivity and a public automation have the same name, the public automation takes priority when invoked through RDA.